09 December 2010

 I hope I have mapped my family history research quite well in this blog post.
 It will be one of my main reference points in the year ahead.

-Are your ancestors from the Veneto region, especially the Crocetta del Montello and Piave River area?
+Are your ancestors from the Veneto region of Italy, especially the Crocetta del Montello and Piave River area?
 Did they migrate to Australia after the First World War but before the Second World War?
 If so, you may like to get in touch with me and compare notes.